-Conclusions: Device entrapment during CTO revascularizations is a rare but potentially severe complication.
-We describe and discuss current techniques of percutaneous retrieval that can be employed to safely achieve procedural success.
+Conclusions: Device entrapment during CTO revascularisations is a rare but potentially severe complication.
+We describe and discuss current techniques of percutaneous retrieval that can be employed to achieve procedural success safely.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com